 We shall use a different path by considering the Heisenberg propagator of observables $\mathcal U(A) \coloneq U^\dagger A U$, where $U$ is the unitary propagator, truncating $\mathcal U$ to an appropriate operator subspace.
 In this setting, the RP resonance is expected to correspond to the leading eigenvalue of $\mathcal U$.
-The method was first used on translationally invariant local operators in Ref.~\cite{prosenRuelleResonancesQuantum2002} (which can be though of us akin to a phase space coarse-graining), in the kicked Ising model~\cite{prosenRuelleResonancesQuantum2002, prosenRuelleResonancesKicked2004,prosenChaosComplexityQuantum2007}, and more recently followed by additionally resolving a quasi-momentum~\cite{znidaricMomentumdependentQuantumRuellePollicott2024}.
-We shall use this quasi-momentum resolved truncated propagator.
-The truncated propagator can be very handy not just in studies of chaotic systems, but more broadly, for instance, identifying unknown constants of motion in cellular automata~\cite{katjaphd,sharipovErgodicBehaviorsReversible2025}, or discovering that all homogeneous U(1) conserving quantum circuits are integrable~\cite{znidaricIntegrabilityGenericHomogeneous2024,kpzwall}.
+The method was first used on translationally invariant local operators in Ref.~\cite{prosenRuelleResonancesQuantum2002} (which can be thought of as akin to a phase space coarse-graining) in the kicked Ising model~\cite{prosenRuelleResonancesQuantum2002, prosenRuelleResonancesKicked2004,prosenChaosComplexityQuantum2007}, and more recently followed by additionally resolving the quasi-momentum~\cite{znidaricMomentumdependentQuantumRuellePollicott2024}.
+We shall use this quasi-momentum-resolved truncated propagator.
+The truncated propagator can be very handy not just in studies of chaotic systems, but more broadly, for instance, in identifying unknown constants of motion in cellular automata~\cite{katjaphd,sharipovErgodicBehaviorsReversible2025}, or discovering that all homogeneous U(1) conserving quantum circuits are integrable~\cite{znidaricIntegrabilityGenericHomogeneous2024,kpzwall}.

 We note that the recently much discussed Krylov space method can be viewed as a particular way of truncation (in powers of time in the Taylor expansion, i.e., nested commutators) and can thus be related to RP resonances~\cite{Lychkovsky25,Buca}.